MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/configure-infrascripts-onprem.md

 - The mappings between users and roles.

 > [!NOTE]
-> You do not need to modify this file.
+> You don't need to modify this file.

 ### FileShareTopologyDefinition.xml

 For each file share, the FileShareTopologyDefinition.xml configuration file describes the following details:

 - The file share settings.
-- The file share share permissions.
+- The file share sharing permissions.
 - The file share NTFS permissions.
 - Additional folder level permissions.

 > [!NOTE]
-> You do not need to modify this file.
+> You don't need to modify this file.

 ## Filling out your ConfigTemplate.xml file